Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 ---
 Q: What kind of flows do we want to use for variational inference?

-A: Well, desired properties would be : fast sampling, density for generated samples.
+A: Well, desired property would be : fast sampling.

-# Gaussian Processes 15/6/22
+---

-## Arno Solin
+## Gaussian Processes - Arno Solin

 ### Pragmatic introduction to Gaussian processes

-* A random vector is said to have a multivariate Gaussian distru=ibtuion if all linear combinations of x are Gaussian distributed.
+* A random vector is said to have a multivariate Gaussian distribution if all linear combinations of $x$ are Gaussian distributed.

-* A gaussian process can be considered as a distribution over functions.
+* A gaussian process can be considered as a distribution over functions $f: X \rightarrow \mathbb{R}$
+$$ f(x) \sim GP(\mu(x), \kappa(x,x'))$$

-* A Gaussian process is completely defined by its mean and covariance.
+* A Gaussian process is completely defined by its mean $\mu(x)$ and covariance $\kappa(x,x')$.

-### Challenges that break the beauty
+### Challenges/caveats of GPs

 **Three main challenges**
-* *Scaling to large data*.
-A naive solution to deal with the expanded covariance amtrix requires $O (n^3)$ compute.
+1. *Scaling to large data*.
+A naive solution to deal with the expanded covariance matrix requires $O (n^3)$ compute.

-* *Dealing with non-conjugate likelihoods*.
+2. *Dealing with non-conjugate likelihoods*.

-* *Representational power*.
+3. *Representational power*.
 Gaussian processes are ideal for problems where it is easy to specify meaningful priors.
 If you can't... it becomes harder.

-*Scaling to large data*
+**Challenge 1: Scaling to large data**
+The computational bottleneck can be tackled by:
-* exploit structure of the data
+* exploiting the structure of the data
-* exploit structure of the GP prior
+* exploiting the structure of the GP prior
-* solve the linear system approximately - i.e. conjugate gradient solvers
+* solving the linear system approximately - i.e. conjugate gradient solvers
-* split problem into smaller chunks.
+* splitting problem into smaller chunks.
 Split domains, chunk the data, ...
-* approximate the problem
+* approximating the problem
-* approximate the problem solution (SVGP - sparse variational gaussian processes).
+* approximating the problem solution (SVGP - sparse variational gaussian processes).

-*Dealing with non-conjugate likelihood models*
+**Challenge 2: Dealing with non-conjugate likelihood models**
 * MCMC - accurate but generally heavy
 * Laplace approximation - fast and simple - but old fashioned!
 * Expectation approximation - efficient but tricky, requires lots of tuning
 * Variational methods - dominant method today

-*Representational power*
+**Challenge 3: Representational power**
 * GPs can be seen as shallow but infinitely wide.
 This might not be the right model for the job!!! i.e would be a bad choice for a low dimensional manifold in a high dimensional space.
 * BUT, they can be good tools to combine with other models!